bobharner/ComponentWorld/README.md

 * Help people find Tapestry-compatible components.

 * Serve as a good example of how a polished and complete Tapestry 5 application should be designed and constructed.
-In that sense it is intentionally over-engineered in some areas.
+In that sense it may be over-engineered in some areas.
 We go to some length to minimize the use of the HTTP session, for example, despite the fact that the application is unlikely to need clustering with session replication.